DhaanuI/Doctor_Appointment_Booking_Application/README.md

 | DELETE | api/appointments/delete/:id | To delete appointment
 | GET | api/appointments/docapp/:id | To get the appointments based on specific Doctor | 200
 | GET | api/appointments/patapp/:id | To get the appointments based on specific Patient | 200

-# Use these credentials to check out features:

-## Login as a Patient -
-email : user1@gmail.com  password : user1

-email : user2@gmail.com  password : user1

-email : patient11@gmail.com password: patient11

-## Login as a Doctor -
-email : doc1@gmail.com  password : doc1   --> has few appointments already

-email : pococare@gmail.com  password : pococare

-## You can use the above emails credentials to verify CRUD operations